Palette-Labs-Inc/registry/rfcs/00008-uri-standards.md

 - No duplicate slashes or "dot" sections in path part (`/./` or `/abc/../` for example)
 - RDSID in path: domain authority part lowercased
 - Record Key is case-sensitive and not normalized
-- Query and fragment parts should not be included when referencing repositories or records in Lexicon records
+- Query and fragment parts should not be included when referencing repositories or records

 Refer to [RFC-3986](https://www.rfc-editor.org/rfc/rfc3986) for generic rules to normalize paths and remove `..` / `.` relative references.

 ### Examples

-**Valid NOSH URIs (both general and Lexicon syntax)**:
+**Valid NOSH URIs (both general and NSDL syntax)**:
 ```shell
 nosh://foo.com/com.example.foo/123
 ```

-**Valid general NOSH URI syntax, invalid in current Lexicon**:
+**Valid general NOSH URI syntax, invalid in NSDL**:
 ```shell
 nosh://foo.com/example/123     // invalid RDSID
 nosh://computer                // not a valid account identifier or `custody address`